jodyphelan/NTM-Profiler/README.md

 #### VCF data

 Varaints stored in VCF format can been used as input using the following command.
-Again the chromosome names must match those in the species-specific database
+Again the chromosome names must match those in the species-specific database.

 ```
 ntm-profiler profile --vcf /path/to/my/vcf -p my_sample_name